 Concerning a threshold for gas similar to the above mentioned threshold for electricity, the Agency considers the following: Since gas markets differ in size, structure and liquidity it is currently not possible to define one single European threshold which would be of practical value.
-It should be noted that there are no thresholds in the transparency rules either.
+It should be noted that there are no thresholds in the transparency rules.
+Further guidance on this subject will be provided by the Agency as soon as more experience on the application of REMIT is gained, as the definition of inside information will evolve over time.
+For instance, adoption of Commission guidelines on fundamental data transparency may automatically alter the understanding of the definition of inside information and applicable disclosure mechanisms. either.
 For this reason NRAs, after proper market consultation, may define an indicative threshold for the relevant gas market in accordance with the Accepted Market Practices regime described in Chapter 8 below.
 The threshold should be made available through the ACER website.
-By collating threshold data, the Agency will provide market participants which are active in more than one Member State with a one-stop-shop overview of the situation Europe-wide regarding thresholds.
+By collating threshold data, the Agency will update its guidance as necessary. provide market participants which are active in more than one Member State with a one-stopshop overview of the situation Europe-wide regarding thresholds.
 The nationally set threshold can be revised by the relevant NRA in order to take into account possible developments, taking into consideration feedback from market participants.
 Such approach should apply until the transparency guidelines according Regulation (EC) No 715/2009 stipulate a threshold at European level.

-4.7 Conclusions
+1.74.7 Conclusions